department-of-veterans-affairs/veteran-facing-services-tools/packages/documentation/src/pages/forms/config-options.md

   // actions.
   trackingPrefix: '',

   // The title of the form, rendered on all pages.
-  title: '',
+Accepts a string or function
+  // params include (currentLocation, formConfig, formData, children)
+  title: '', // ({ formData }) => formData.needsNewTitle ?
+'Alternate' : 'Form',

   // The subtitle of the form, usually the form number.
 The subtitle is rendered
   // on all pages when there's also a title.